-With Apple Pencil 2, double tap the side of the pencil to switch between the current tool and either the eraser or the last used tool, or to show the current tool's detail view.
-Use the iOS Settings app to change this behavior.
+With Apple Pencil 2, you can double tap the side of the stylus while in annotation mode to switch between the current tool and either the eraser or the last used tool, or to show the current tool's detail view (depending on how the gesture has been configured in iOS' Settings app).
+If you prefer to be able to switch tools even when annotation mode is inactive, change the "switch tools" option in the Apple Pencil section of forScore's settings panel.
+Otherwise, this gesture can optionally be configured for use outside of annotation mode using the instructions found in the Page Turners & Shortcuts section of this guide.